-The person making the Will must understand and approve the contents of his or her Will.
+The person making a Will (the ‘testator’) must understand and approve the contents of their Will in order for it to be considered legal.
 This is distinct from the physical act of signing the Will.

 - a vulnerable person